ksingla025/NLP-Parser/README.txt

 Linxi Fan
-lf2422
-NLP Programming 2
+Parser

-The homework is implemented entirely in python 2.
+The parser is implemented entirely in python 2.
 Testing on CUNIX passes.
 The source codes are heavily commented.
 Note: if CUNIX says "/bin/bash: bad interpreter: Permission denied", please change the permission:
 $  chmod 744 *.sh